 Architect: Tony Keeble joined Overton Architects in 2011 from Ivan Wilson Architects where he assisted the practice director in his role as conservation officer for Blackburn with Darwen.
 He is an approved church architect for the Anglican Dioceses of Leeds and Blackburn.

-Assistant Architect: Ross Murden joined Overton Architects in 2013 having attained an honours degree in Architecture at Nottingham Trent University and having completed some valuable refurbishment experience for an architectural practice in Bucharest.
-Ross has recently completed his postgraduate Masters degree in Architecture at Leeds School of Architecture and is currently working towards his final RIBA and ARB accreditation.
+Architect: Ross Murden joined Overton Architects in 2013 having attained an honours degree in Architecture at Nottingham Trent University and having completed some valuable refurbishment experience for an architectural practice in Bucharest.
+Ross then completed his masters degree and postgraduate diploma at Leeds School of Architecture, becoming a registered architect in 2019.